 It may not be the most obvious thing to do in winter but Stockholm looks particularly picturesque when viewed from the water, its roofs and streets covered in a layer of white snow or ice.

-Some of the city’s boat tours run year-round (provided the waterways are not actually iced up), such as this winter boat tour around the island of Fjäderholmarna.
+Some of the city’s boat tours run year-round (provided the waterways are not actually iced up), such as this Under the Bridges Boat Tour.

 And you needn’t worry about getting too chilly either – there are cosy reindeer skins to snuggle up under and hot Swedish pea soup and glögg is available on board to warm you up.
 For more on Stockholm’s boat trips see this guide.